View Report of all of your Journal Entries in QuickBooks Online

 Quickly view all of your journal entries for any given period using QuickBooks Online’s Advanced Search feature.

 To get started, click on the Magnifying glass and then click on Advanced Search.
+You may find this option in one of two places depending on the version of QuickBooks Online you’re on:

 Select Journal Entries from the dropdown menu.
 You can filter journal entries or just leave the Filter field blank to view all.